microsoft/vscode-remote-release/README.md

 - **[Remote - Containers](https://aka.ms/vscode-remote/download/containers)**
 - **[Remote - WSL](https://aka.ms/vscode-remote/download/wsl)**

 If you are running into an issue with **another extension** you'd like to use with the Remote Development extensions, please raise an issue in the extension's repository.
 You can reference our [summary](https://aka.ms/vscode-remote/troubleshooting/extensions) of tips for remote related issues and our [extension guide](https://aka.ms/vscode-remote/developing-extensions) to help the extension author get started.

-Issues related to dev container definitions can also be reported in the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers).
+Issues related to dev container definitions can be reported in the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers).
+You may use the [dev container spec repository](https://github.com/microsoft/dev-container-spec) to file and review issues to shape the direction of development containers and the dev container CLI.

 ## Documentation